-The Marina edge is intended to be an active and authentic recreational waterfront for boating enthusiasts and those who enjoy boating environments.
+The Marina edge is intended to be an active and authentic recreational waterfront for enthusiasts of motorized and non-motorized boating and those who enjoy boating environments.
 Like great marinas elsewhere, the public realm is supported by outdoor cafes, gathering and retail activities.
 A 20' wide continuous promenade connects the waterfront around the lagoon.
 Seating areas on both sides of the promenade offer a wide range of gathering opportunities, and are complimented by alternating pocket parks and flexible plazas located between the building parcels.
 An adaptable sea wall structures the water edge, and provides a flexible long term strategy for sea level rise.
+To enhance the marina's appeal and activity it will provide slips for day visitors as well as long-term users.